Theraphy

 Deeper or More Intensive Modalities

-There are targeted therapies like EMDR or exposure therapy.
+There are targeted therapies like CBT, EMDR, exposure therapy, or even medication.
 These are not casual wellness trends.
 They require care, context, and proper support.
 They can be powerful, but they’re not replacements for psychotherapy — they’re part of a broader healing process.

 What Helped Me May Not Be What Helps You — But Here’s What I Learned